 The worst year.
 This is when your spirit gets crushed.
 It repeats a lot of your college courses, such as biochemistry and physiology, but in more detail and with more multiple choice.
 The infamous anatomy lab where you will play with the pickled people takes place this year.

-First year sucks because it is a far distance away from actual medicine or actual doctoring for the most part, although you do get to take some classes that allow the medical school to advertise “early clinical exposure!” (that is what everyone looks for when applying, and after starting, try to avoid so as to be able to concentrate on actual studying…)
+First year sucks because it is a far distance away from actual medicine or actual doctoring for the most part, although you do get to take some classes that allow the medical school to advertise “early clinical exposure!” (that is what everyone looks for when applying, and after starting, tries to avoid so as to be able to concentrate on actual studying…)

 Interesting classes you get to take: